-- all without weight-bearing support due to advanced Alzheimer's.
+- The customer says that he can walk "just fine" with his cane.
+Recent medical records state the customer cannot walk at all without weight-bearing support due to advanced Alzheimer's.
 Caregiver notes say the customer tries to get up from the wheelchair daily, causing two falls in the last six months.
 The PAS Assessor does not find a valid reason to use the customer's statement instead of medical records and explains why in the comments. - A neurological assessment from nine months ago indicates the customer's ADLs are moderately impacted by her recently diagnosed Parkinson's Disease.
 She is mainly independent but needs limited hands-on assistance with transfers in and out of chairs, bed and the shower, and stand-by assistance for mobility.
 The caregiver reports that the customer has declined in the past few months and now needs daily set-up and limited hands-on assistance with eating, grooming and bathing.
 Another neurology appointment is scheduled next week about the decline.
 The PAS Assessor finds the explanation a valid reason to use the statement instead of medical records, explains why in the comments, and makes a note to follow-up on the results from the customer's neurology appointment next week.

-Investigative Interviewing
+Investigative Interviewing and Documentation